-Eye allergies: Relief for itchy and watery eyes
+Eye allergies: Treatment for the relief from itchy and watery eyes

 Eye allergies — red, itchy, watery eyes that are bothered by the same irritants that cause sneezing and a runny nose among seasonal allergy sufferers — are very common.